vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 - CORE LAYER:
     - Connects DISTRIBUTION LAYERS together in large LAN NETWORKS
     - The focus is SPEED (”FAST TRANSPORT”)
-    - CPU-INTENSIVE OPERATIONS, such as Bảo mật, QoS Markings / Phân loại, etc. should be avoided at this LAYER
+    - CPU-INTENSIVE OPERATIONS, such as Security, QoS Markings / Phân loại, etc. should be avoided at this LAYER
     - Connections are all LAYER 3.
 NO SPANNING-TREE!
     - Should maintain connectivity throughout the LAN even if DEVICES FAIL